-If you made an online application directly to the university and we have made you an unconditional offer, you will then be able to accept your place on our Welcome website.
-If you have offers on more than one course, you will need to choose which one to accept.
+If you made an online application directly to the university and we have made you an unconditional offer, you will then be able to accept your place through your Application Portal account.
+If you have unconditional offers for more than one course, you will need to choose which one to accept.

-If you made an online application directly to the university and we have made you a conditional offer, you will need to send evidence you have met the conditions of your offer, for example your degree certificate or a written reference.
-You are welcome to send this information as an email attachment to email@example.com, send copies by post or upload them to your online application.
+If you made an online application directly to the university and we have made you a conditional offer, you will need to provide evidence you have met the conditions of your offer, for example your degree certificate or a written reference.
+You are able to upload this information to the conditions in your Application Portal account or send this information as an email attachment to email@example.com

 If you have a conditional offer we will need to see your results when you have completed the qualifications you are currently studying.
 For UCAS applications we receive most of these results automatically, so if you are studying any of the following qualifications you will not usually need to provide results yourself: